analogdevicesinc/codefusion-studio/docs/user-guide/tools/elf-file-explorer.md

 Click on the **Saved queries** button to the right of the query field to see a list of saved queries including some pre-populated queries.
 Queries can be edited or deleted from here by clicking on the pencil or trash can icons.

 !!! note
-    Saved queries are stored in the user settings so they are available on any project.
+    Saved queries are stored in the user settings so they are available on any workspace.

 Any valid SQL construct is supported here, including `WHERE`, `ORDER`, `LIMIT`, `LIKE` and `REGEXP`.
 Some examples of queries are as follows.